Sergey Sitnikov

-Sergey Konstantinovich Sitnikov (Russian: Сергей Константинович Ситников; born on 18 January 1963), is a Russian politician and statesman.
+Sergey Konstantinovich Sitnikov (Russian: Сергей Константинович Ситников; born 18 January 1963) is a Russian politician and statesman.
 He has been the 4th Governor of Kostroma Oblast since 28 April 2012.

 Biography

 Sergey Sitnikov was born on 18 January 1963 in Kostroma.

-In 1986 he graduated from the Faculty of History and Pedagogics of the Kostroma Pedagogical Institute with a degree in History and Social Science Teacher, Methodist of Educational Work.
+In 1986, he graduated from the Faculty of History and Pedagogics of the Kostroma State Pedagogical Institute with a degree in History and Social Science Teacher, Methodist of Educational Work.

-From 1986 to 1987 he served in the army.
+From 1986 to 1987, he served in the army.

 From November 1987 to February 1991, he worked in the Kostroma Regional Committee of the All-Union Leninist Young Communist League, where he worked his way up from an instructor in the department of Komsomol organizations to the head of the ideological department, and was then the secretary.

-In 1991 (according to other sources - since 1989) he became the chief editor of the Kostroma newspaper "Young Leninist", which from 14 December 1991 became known as "Youth Line".
+In 1991, (according to other sources - since 1989) he became the chief editor of the Kostroma newspaper "Young Leninist", which from 14 December 1991 became known as "Youth Line".

 From 1992 to 1998, he served as chairman of the Committee for Youth, Family and Childhood Affairs of the Kostroma Region.
 In 1998, he was appointed head of the State Television and Radio Broadcasting Company Kostroma (a branch of the All-Russian State Television and Radio Broadcasting Company).
 In parallel, from September 2002 to December 2004, he was the chairman of the Kaliningrad Yantar State Television and Radio Broadcasting Company, as well as the deputy director of the St. Petersburg Radio Baltika.

 In August 2004, he became the head of the Baltic Media Group holding, created by Oleg Rudnov, but left this post in December.
 He returned to Kostroma, where until July 2007 he again headed the Kostroma branch of the All-Russian State Television and Radio Broadcasting Company (GTRK Kostroma).

 In the elections to the Kostroma Oblast Duma of the 4th convocation, held on 4 December 2005 and held according to a mixed system, Sitnikov ran on the list of the United Russia party.
 Having received a deputy mandate, he was a member of the committee on regulations and parliamentary ethics.